zitadel/zitadel/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: User Story
-about: A task describes what is to be implemented and which acceptance criteria must be met.
+about: A user story describes what a specific persona need and why and which acceptance criteria must be met.
 title: ''
-labels: 'state: triage'
 assignees: ''

 ---

-Description
+As a [type of user], I want [some goal] so that [some reason].

 **Acceptance criteria**
 - [ ] ...